 Community partners can help spread the word!

 You’ll find social media posts, newsletter content, printable flyers/signs and table tents on the Communications Toolkit page.

-According to the Centers for Disease Control and Prevention (CDC), people who currently smoke or have previously smoked have an increased risk of severe illness from COVID-19.
+According to the Centers for Disease Control and Prevention (CDC) [external link], people who currently smoke or have previously smoked have an increased risk of severe illness from COVID-19.